Random lattice triangulations: Structure and algorithms: Spatial mixing for small

-Finally, we use Lemma~\ref{cor2} to derive the spatial mixing estimate stated in Theorem~\ref{thm:zero} in the Introduction.
-This bound will be expressed in terms of a natural distance between the edge~$\sigma_x$ and any subset of midpoints $A\subseteq \L$, which we now define.
+Finally, we use Lemma~\ref{cor2} to derive the spatial mixing estimate stated in Theorem~\ref{thm:zero} in the \hyperref[sec:intro]{Introduction}.
+This bound will be expressed in terms of a natural distance between the edge~$\sigma_x$ and any subset of midpoints $A\subseteq\L$, which we now define.

 Let $\si_x$ be an edge consistent with the constraints $(\eta,\D)$.
 Also, let $\bar\sigma(\sigma_x)$ denote the new ground state triangulation when edge $\sigma_x$ is added to the constraints.
-Let $\mu^{\si_x}$ denote the Gibbs distribution on triangulations with this extra constraint, i.e., $\mu^{\si_x}$ is the probability $\mu$ conditioned on the event that the edge at $x$ equals $\si_x$.
+Let $\mu^{\si_x}$ denote the Gibbs distribution on triangulations with this extra constraint, that is, $\mu^{\si_x}$ is the probability $\mu$ conditioned on the event that the edge at $x$ equals~$\si_x$.
 Intuitively, the distributions $\mu^{\si_x}$ and $\mu$ should have very similar marginals at midpoints~$z$ that are far from the influence region $\Upsilon(\si_x)$, as defined in Section~\ref{subsec:upsilon}.
 To quantify this we introduce the following distance.
-Consider the graph $\cG(\si_x)$ whose vertices are the triangles in $\bar\sigma(\sigma_x)$, where two triangles are neighbors iff they share an edge.
-Let $d(A,\si_x)$ denote the graph distance in $\cG(\si_x)$ between the influence region $\Upsilon(\si_x)$ and the set of triangles spanned by edges $z\in A$ (i.e., the union of all triangles in $\bar\sigma(\sigma_x)$ containing the edges $\bar\sigma_z(\sigma_x)$, $z\in A$), where the distance between two sets of vertices of a graph is interpreted as the minimum distance between a pair of vertices, one from each set.
+Consider the graph $\cG(\si_x)$ whose vertices are the triangles in $\bar\sigma(\sigma_x)$, where two triangles are neighbors if and only if they share an edge.
+Let $d(A,\si_x)$ denote the graph distance in $\cG(\si_x)$ between the influence region $\Upsilon(\si_x)$ and the set of triangles spanned by edges $z\in A$ [i.e., the union of all triangles in $\bar\sigma(\sigma_x)$ containing the edges $\bar\sigma_z(\sigma_x)$, $z\in A$], where the distance between two sets of vertices of a graph is interpreted as the minimum distance between a pair of vertices, one from each set.
 In words, $ d(A,\si_x)$ is the minimal number of triangles in $\bar\sigma(\sigma_x)$ needed to connect an edge in~$A$ to the influence region~$\Upsilon(\sigma_x)$.
-Below we use $\|\mu^{\sigma_x}-\mu\|_A$ for the variation distance between the distributions $\mu^{\si_x}$ and $\mu$ at $A$, that is the variation distance between the marginals on edges $z\in A$.
-We write $|A|$ for the cardinality of $A$. \begin{theorem} There exists $\l_1\in(0,1)$ such that, for all sets of constraints, all $x\in \L$ and $A\subseteq \L$ and all consistent values of the edge~$\sigma_x$, we have
+Below we use $\|\mu ^{\sigma_x}-\mu\|_A$ for the variation distance between the distributions $\mu^{\si_x}$ and $\mu $ at $A$, that is, the variation distance between the marginals on edges $z\in A$.
+We write $|A|$ for the cardinality of $A$.